heymatthenry/Crim-Pro-Adjudication-Outline/12 Jury Trial Rights.md

     - Then the burden shifts to the prosecution to provide a race neutral explanation
     - If the prosecutor clears this hurdle, the defendant can argue that the prosecutor’s stated motive was pre-textual
     - Then the court makes a finding as to whether or not this was racially motivated
+* Prima facie case is lower than a preponderance standard
 * *Powers v.
 OH* removes the “of the defendant’s race” language from the second part of the Batson test.
 Batson challenges can be cross-racial.